How Long is Human DNA?

 • Neurological disorders

-What Causes the Errors?
+What Causes DNA Errors?

 Errors occur for a variety of different reasons and can be a result of errors in metabolic processes within cells or environmental factors.